kubeguard/guard/docs/guides/README.md

 - Authenticators
   - [Github](/docs/guides/authenticator/github.md).
 Explains how to use Github authenticator.
+  - [Gitlab](/docs/guides/authenticator/gitlab.md).
+Explains how to use Gitlab authenticator.
   - [Google](/docs/guides/authenticator/google.md).
 Explains how to use Google authenticator.
 - [RBAC Roles](/docs/guides/rbac.md).
 Documents how to configure RBAC roles for user groups.